vdrobyshev/learningjournal/README.md

 *I need to remember:*
 1. No pain no gain
-2. Embrace challenges
+2. To embrace challenges
-3. Persist.
+3. To Persist.

 You can read more on: